openpermissions/support-docs/documents/markdown/guides/getting-started.md

 + Agreement &mdash;
 + Open Licensing &mdash;

-Because OPP and Open Licensing are open source, you can customise the OPP data model by extending it to include additional concepts.
+Because OPP and the Open Licensing extension are open source, you can customise the OPP data model by extending it to include additional concepts.
 In fact, you can plug in a completely different model if you want to specialise OPP for some other knowledge domain.

 ### Hands on with the APIs

 To get a feel for how OPP works, the following sections demonstrate the basic public APIs.

->**Note:** that because the first live platform powered by OPP is the
+>**Note:** Because the first live platform powered by OPP is the
 >[Copyright Hub](http://www.copyrighthub.org/copyrighthub_org/community/),
 >all code examples in this documentation refer to the
 >`copyrighthub.org` endpoints.
 Substitute appropriate endpoints if you